nickscottprior/stitt/README.md

 You can "save" a STITT document by typing Ctrl+S or by clicking the "download current page" button at the bottom of the document.
 I recommend using the SHOC menu to show all fields and close all fields before saving.

 **For a detailed guide to using STITT, see the [Documentation](#documentation) section further below.**

+## New in version 1.4c

+* bug fix for adding new lines to a paragraph in Chrome
+* bug fix for "delete blocks in range" button
+* added link to a Wylie converter

 ## New in version 1.4b